top of page

 The Passenger, by Cormac McCarthy

 106. The Passenger, by Cormac McCarthy.
 The job of an author is to create new worlds and new languages.
 No one did it better, may he rest in peace.
 His final story, a story of questions without answers, and possibly even without questions.
 An airplane containing eight people crashes and only seven people are on board.
 8=7.
 Is it OK to not believe or to not know?
 And if you did know or believe, would you be any closer to the truth?
-This novel that supposedly no one liked haunts me every minute of every day.
+This novel that supposedly no one liked haunts me every day.

 --Bland Woodward